sous-chefs/aws/README.md

 ### aws_secondary_ip.rb

-This feature is available only to instances in EC2-VPC.
+This feature is available only to instances within VPCs.
 It allows you to assign multiple private IP addresses to a network interface.

 #### Actions: